 If you want to make a difference in the life of an older adult or you are an older adult who wants to give back, volunteering is a wonderful option.
-To become a volunteer, browse the volunteer opportunities below and fill out the DFTA Volunteer Interest Form.
+To become a volunteer, browse the volunteer opportunities below and fill out the DFTA Volunteer Interest Form or call Aging Connect at 212-244-6469 for more information.
 All volunteers must:

 The Friendly Visiting Programs match homebound older adults with volunteers who make weekly, one-hour visits.
 Volunteers are matched with socially isolated older adults based on their interests and connect with them through conversation, reading, music, television, and other activities.
 If you are someone who thrives off good conversation and enjoys meeting new people, this is a great volunteer opportunity for you!

 Are you patient, kind, and would enjoy mentoring a child?
 The Foster Grandparent Program is part of the National Senior Corps program, which places low-income older adults in community settings, including hospitals, day cares, elementary schools, after-school programs, Head Start, and more.
 Volunteers are paid a modest stipend to mentor and care for infants and children with special needs.
 They often help with math, reading, and other subjects.
 Volunteers must be 55 or older and be able to give 20 hours of their time each week.